- To call a judgment “reductionist” carries a negative connotation, implying omission or oversimplification.

-Formally, a reductionist argument is one that assumes that a phenomenon can be explained by examining the relation of its parts to find causal connections that make sense of the phenomenon.
+Formally, a reductionist argument is one that assumes a phenomenon can be explained by examining the relation of its parts to find causal connections that make sense of the phenomenon.
 Nothing odd in that.
 Another name for that approach is analysis.
 So how did the term reductionism get so covered in dirt that merely leveling the charge against an argument is assumed by many contemporary academics to be sufficient to discredit it?
 Therein lies a definitional tale of two zeitgeists.

 Anyone educated before the 1970’s would have to detect tone to know whether the use of “reductionism” in appraising an explanation was descriptive or pejorative.
 Any explanation, hypothesis, or theory that examined the components of a thing in order to understand it better might be judged to be reductionist, whether those things were material, intellectual, emotional, or spiritual.
 Of course, some things lend themselves to that effort better than others.
 So while a watchmaker might nonjudgmentally be called reductionist in his efforts to examine the mechanism of a defective watch, the Enlightenment’s metaphor of the Watchmaker who passively examines the universe’s mechanical gyrations might be more open to criticism because the explanation perhaps lacks possession of the necessary objects of analysis, viz both God and the universe.
 In the latter case, the reductionist charge would be an accusation as well as a description of method.

 This traditional method so central to the scientific enterprise and to critical thinking in general was gradually shredded by its own methodology.
-The Romantics called foul on what might be called the act of severance, championing the organic nature of reality, treasuring context over particularity and aesthetics over analysis.
-The empiricist philosophers challenged the proposition that relationships are as real as the things they connect –causal connections, for instance, exist in the mind rather than nature; they also claimed that we have no access to knowledge of things-as-they-are but only to things-as-we-perceive (see “Modernism and Its Discontents“).
-Gradually and almost imperceptibly, modernism began to view any effort to vouchsafe reality as reductionist and all such efforts as distortions of a hypothetical correspondence between reality and our understanding of it, and this became a hallmark of postmodern thought after World War I (see “Postmodernism Is Its Discontents“).
+The Romantics called foul on what might be called the act of severance, championing the organic nature of reality, treasuring context over particularity and aesthetics over analysis (see “The Act of Severance”).
+The empiricist philosophers challenged the proposition that relationships are real in anything like the same sense as the things they connect.
+Causal connections, for instance, exist in the mind rather than nature.
+This modernist critique eventually came to the conclusion that we have no access to knowledge of things-as-they-are but only to things-as-we-perceive (see “Modernism and Its Discontents“).
+Gradually and almost imperceptibly, modernism began to view any effort to vouchsafe reality itself as reductionist in a negative rather than a necessary sense and all such efforts as distortions of a hypothetical correspondence between reality and our understanding of it.
+Rigorous empirical examinations were excluded from this criticism initially, but even these came under suspicion in the barrage of doubt that attended World War I and its aftermath (see “The Limits of Empirical Science.”).
+Distortive reductionism became a convenient and standard charge as postmodern thought grew formalized in academic environments in the last third of the last century (see “Postmodernism Is Its Discontents“).